jupyter-naas/docs/site/docs/get-started/introduction.md

 # Introduction

-**Universal Data & AI Platform**
+**AI Networks as a Service: The Universal Data & AI Platform**

-Welcome to Naas - the complete platform for building, deploying, and scaling AI-powered business solutions.
-Whether you're a business user looking to leverage AI or a developer building custom solutions, Naas provides the tools and infrastructure you need.
+Welcome to Naas - the platform for building, deploying, and scaling your own AI Networks.
+Whether you're a business user working with AI assistants or a developer building intelligent systems, Naas provides the AI Operating System and interface you need.

 ## What is Naas?

-Naas is a comprehensive AI platform that combines:
+Naas is an AI Networks as a Service platform that combines:

-🌐 **Cloud Platform** - Ready-to-use AI workspace and collaboration tools
+🌐 **AI Workspace** - Browser interface for working with your AI Networks
-🤖 **ABI (Local CLI)** - Customizable AI development framework
+🤖 **ABI (AI Operating System)** - Build your own AI using ontologies as the unifying field
 🔗 **Integration Ecosystem** - Connect with your existing tools and data
 📈 **Marketplace** - Share and monetize AI solutions